CtrlK

 Conciseness

-Extremely verbose with extensive conceptual explanations Claude already knows (what context management is, what vector databases are, what compression is).
-Includes a 'Future Roadmap' section and 'Role and Purpose' preamble that waste tokens.
-Much of the content describes rather than instructs.
+Extremely verbose with extensive conceptual explanations Claude already knows (what context management is, what vector databases are, what compression algorithms do).
+Includes a 'Future Roadmap' section and 'Role and Purpose' description that waste tokens.
+The content reads like a product brochure rather than actionable instructions.

 1 / 3